IEATA Conference Program

 Kate will introduce you to Kattaikkuttu Sangam, a social mission driven performing arts organization that uses the integration of liberal education and the performing arts to promote and contemporize Kattaikkuttu and ensure sustainable careers for its professional performers.
 It combines Kattaikkuttu’s traditional artistic knowledge and communicative power with sophisticated craftsmanship and perfection in order to address multiple audiences: rural, urban, national and global.
 The founders Hanne and Raj will share their school via the internet and this will be a mesmerizing experience.
 Following this India banquet, participants will explore through a Jungian expressive arts lens, paths of inspiration for their lives and work.

-Armand Volkas: October 4th-5th Workshop
+Armand Volkas: October 4th-5th Workshop (2 days at Hotel Fort Garry)

 The facilitator will apply his Healing the Wounds of History approach—action methods using drama and expressive arts for containment, exploration and healing, from the collective and historical to the individual level, to address the memories, emotions, “ghosts” and soul wounds of our past.